Orderella/PopupDialog/README.md

     tapGestureDismissal: Bool = true,
     panGestureDismissal: Bool = true,
     hideStatusBar: Bool = false,
     completion: (() -> Void)? = nil)
 ```

-The default dialog initializer is a convenient way of creating a popup with image, title and message (see image one and three).
+The default dialog initializer is a convenient way of creating a popup with
+image, title and message (see image one and three).

-Bascially, all parameters are optional, although this makes no sense at all.
-You want to at least add a message and a single button, otherwise the dialog can't be dismissed, unless you do it manually.
+Basically, all parameters are optional, although this makes no sense at all.
+You
+want to at least add a message and a single button, otherwise the dialog can't
+be dismissed, unless you do it manually.

 If you provide an image it will be pinned to the top/left/right of the dialog.
-The ratio of the image will be used to set the height of the image view, so no distortion will occur.
+The ratio of the image will be used to set the height of the image view, so no
+distortion will occur.

 ## Custom View Controller